chief822/voice-changer/README.md

 My build folder has precompiled libs which you may try to compile using my makefile but their ABI may not follow yours so better to compile them for yourself.
 Following are are the dependencies required:
 - miniaudio available at https://miniaud.io/
 - vb audio cable https://vb-audio.com/Cable/ , these are required only if you are compiilng and using my voice_changer.c
+- dr_wav.h if you are using my app which does the effect on wav files
 - world vocoder available at https://github.com/mmorise/World

 I already have them in my build folder and you can compile them there directly and link with voice_changer.c or worldmain.c or with your own app, you can use my makefile if you follow the same structure when compiling.